mandelsoft/landscaper/docs/usage/Blueprints.md

 # For detailed documentation see #DeployExecutions
 deployExecutions:
 - name: execution-name
-  type: GoTemplate | Spiff
+  type: GoTemplate
-  file: path to file # path is relative to the blueprint's filesystem root
+  file: <path to file> # path is relative to the blueprint's filesystem root
-  template: # inline template

 # exportExecutions are a templating mechanism to
 # template the export.
 # For detailed documentation see #ExportExecutions
 exportExecutions:
 - name: execution-name
-  type: GoTemplate | Spiff
+  type: Spiff
-  file: path to file # path is relative to the blueprint's filesystem root
   template: # inline template

 # subinstallations is a list of installation templates.